 - How to make toasted nuts: Spread the nuts on a baking sheet and bake in preheated oven to 350 Fahrenheit for about 10 minutes or until they become fragrant and golden brown.
 Nuts burn easily!
 Keep an eye on these all time, especially during the last minutes.

-Tomatoes - Depending on the size of the ripe tomatoes used, you can either cut them into quarters or in half.
-Grape tomatoes, sweet cherry tomatoes, Roma tomatoes are ideal.
+- Tomatoes - Depending on the size of the ripe tomatoes used, you can either cut them into quarters or in half.
+Grape tomatoes, sweet cherry tomatoes, and Roma tomatoes are ideal.
 But any larger tomatoes such as heirloom tomatoes are perfectly fine, small diced though.
 I also recommend those tips on handling and storing tomatoes correctly for juicy and ripe flavor.

 - If possible, purchase tomatoes with stems on, this indicates more ''life'' in them.
 Plus it helps to retain the incredible aroma and flavor!